 The United States government put pressure on them to target people with moderate ideas.

-Not we're not talking about white supremacy here.
+We're not talking about white supremacy here.

-Let me ask you is anything.
+Let me ask you: is anything anything coming tomorrow?

 Yes.

-This is so big now that I almost might want to wait till Monday because I think they're gonna respond, but and and I'll say this exclusively on your show about what's coming.
+This is so big now that I almost might want to wait till Monday because I think they're going to respond.

-It it it about the direct messages and about the things that people, you know, husbands and wives say to each other.
+About the direct messages and about the things that people, you know, husbands and wives say to each other.

 And it's really bad.

-We'll be looking forward to the next installment.
+James O'Keefe will be looking forward to the next installment.

-We'll have more on it tonight on Hannity, and we always appreciate you sharing uh your hard work and your time.
+We'll have more on it tonight on Hannity, and we always appreciate you sharing your hard work and your time.

-We really uh thank you for it.
+We really thank you for it.

 Thank you, Sean, for being a friend and an ally in this fight.